ristotoldsep/ristotoldsep/README.md

 ### 💼 Wordpress websites & online stores I have developed in the workplace ==> [vDisain Projects]

-### 🤓  Currently working full time as a web developer/designer, mainly focused on crafting intuitive and dynamic user experiences.
+### 🤓  Currently working full time as a web developer/designer, mainly focused on crafting intuitive and dynamic user experiences (websites and eCommerce stores), while also focusing on SEO, security and optimization.

-In my free time, I'm giving my all to mastering React.js and MERN Stack, also doing other projects with PHP + MySql.
+In my free time, I'm giving my all to mastering React.js and MERN Stack, also doing other side projects with different stacks to enhance my skillset.

 😎 I am a team player.
 I am outgoing, dedicated and open-minded.
 I usually get across to people and adjust to changes quickly.
 I believe that a person should work on developing their professional skills and learning new things all the time.